nbrest/kamehouse/README.md

 - Lock screen command on linux relies on gnome-screensaver-command to do the lock.
 Install it with sudo apt-get install gnome-screensaver.
 The command line could easily be changed to use vncdo and hotkeys to lock the screen for other linux versions (tested on ubuntu 16).
 *********************
 # ChangeLog:

+#### v0.21
+- Improved vlc-player UI

 #### v0.20
+- Deployed for the first time to https://www.nicobrest.com/kame-house/ :)
 - Updated initial version of vlc player page with most functionality
 - Fixed issue with csrf.
 Now all requests work with csrf enabled.
 This fixes angular-1 app in test-module too
 - Formatted test-apis page